opentext-idol/idol-tutorials/tutorials/introduction/containers/DOCKER_DEPLOY.md

 > TIP: Depending on your environment, you may see issues with file names containing unicode characters that stop you being able to ingest content from this file share.
 See the [appendix](../../appendix/TIPS.md#file-name-format-encoding) for more information.

-## Edit an IDOL component configuration file
+## Edit IDOL component configuration files

 Each IDOL component includes a configuration file that you can modify to change how the component runs.

 IDOL containers ship with their configuration files included.
-Before you can edit these, you must perform some extra steps:
+In order to persist your edits to these files, you must perform some extra steps:

-- Copy the configuration files out from the container.
+1. Copy the configuration files out from the running container.
+1. Stop the container.
-- Mount external configuration files to be read from inside the container.
+1. Mount external configuration files to be read from inside the container.
+1. Restart the container.

 ### Copy out configuration files

-With the Docker system running, use the Linux command line to make a local copy of the IDOL container configuration directory:
+With the Docker system running, use the Linux command line to make a local copy of the IDOL container configuration directory.
+We will use Content as an example:

 ```sh
 $ cd /opt/idol/idol-containers-toolkit/basic-idol